-- It can be more affordable to rent your clothes than buy them
+- Subscriptions don’t have to break the bank.
+It can be more affordable to rent your clothes than buy them

-Le Tote’s slogan is “rent maternity fashion from week 4 to 41!”
+A cheaper option than Rent the Runway, Le Tote‘s clothing is also lower quality.
+But when you don’t own it, does it matter?
+Their slogan is “rent maternity fashion from week 4 to 41!”
 Yes, please!

-With Le Tote, we love that you can build your own “tote” (your monthly subscription box) for maternity clothing for as long as you need to, and then you can cancel at any time.
+With Le Tote, we love that you can build your own “tote” (your monthly subscription box) of affordable maternity clothing for as long as you need to, and then you can cancel at any time.

 Don’t worry, though.
 We’ve got you covered for learning to love and trust your postpartum body!